avoorhis/vamps-node.js/README.md

 views - html/ejs
-models - data retrieval (db for now, hdf5 in the future) public - client side, cached with an expiration time sbin - additional scripts downloads - will contain user downloaded files for retrieval
+models - data retrieval (db for now, hdf5 in the future) public - client side, cached with an expiration time public/scripts  - various external scripts public/json  - files for dataset counts and metadata sbin - additional scripts downloads - will contain user downloaded files for retrieval user_data - will hold projects,saved_datasets & configurations tmp - temporary files prefixed with username (deleted by username on each login)

 TODO
 ---------------